fherreralab/fherreralab.github.io/index.md

 We are a theory group in the Department of Physics at Universidad de Santiago de Chile (USACH).
 We are working on exciting problems at the interface between <span style="color: #002bac">chemical physics, quantum optics, materials science and quantum information</span>, using a variety of theoretical and computational tools.

+## Current Research

-We are currently focused on three main topics:
+Our research efforts are currently focused on the following topics:

 [**Cavity Quantum Electrodynamics with Organic Materials**][organic-qed]